JPatel87/smoothie-selector/README.md

 * The serving size and method are both in uppercase to distinguish them from the rest of the text.

 ![smoothie-recipe](screenshots/smoothie-recipe.png)

+## Features left to implement

+If I had further time on this project I would like to add additional questions about nutritional data such as protein levels and perhaps what fruit items the user would like to use to filter down their options further.

+I would also like to add other types of smoothies for example, indulgent smoothies or quick smoothies.

 # Deployment